-How often do you celebrate natural world?
-The air, the sea, the wildlife, the forests, the fields, and cities – that, together, form the environment that we are lucky enough to share with every other living thing on Earth.
+How often do you celebrate the natural world?
+The air, the sea, the wildlife, the forests, the fields and the cities – that, together, form the environment we are lucky enough to share with every other living thing on Earth.

 But it is also under threat.
 Global warming is melting ice caps and destroying habitats.
 Rising sea levels threaten whole cities.
 Species are disappearing at more than 100 times the natural rate.

-A 2020 study found that over 500 species of mammals, birds, reptiles, and amphibians were on the point of dying out completely.
+A 2020 study found that over 500 species of mammals, birds, reptiles and amphibians were on the brink of dying out completely.
 This is largely due to habitat destruction and poaching at the hands of humans.
 In 2019, deforestation in the Amazon reached its highest rate in a decade, threatening millions of creatures and plants.
 Our briefing on extinction details some of the species under threat.

 Fortunately, there are ways everyone can contribute to protecting the environment – for instance, by reducing plastic use and saving electricity.
-Read about more ways to save the planet here.
+Read our latest stories on our climate watch.

 Read Our Stories